 The television airwaves have been saturated with warnings, releases, fatwas and declarations of ‘Death to America’ by Islamic terrorists.
 Islamic cultural centers have been used as terror recruitment outposts throughout the Western world.

 During those thirteen years, ‘moderate’ Islam (the alleged majority of the Islamic world) was nowhere to be found.

 A few half-hearted condemnations of terror by minor Islamic organizations, like the recent fatwa issued by the “Muslim American Society” are lost in the din of fatwas from so-called ‘radical’ Muslim groups world-wide.

-Political correctness demands that the cacaphony of radical statements MUST represent the tiny minority of Islam, and the anti-terrorism fatwa issued by the largely unknown “Muslim American Society” — coming FIVE YEARS after September 11 — MUST represent the majority view of Islam toward terrorism.
+Political correctness demands that the cacaphony of radical statements MUST represent the tiny minority of Islam, and the anti-terrorism fatwa issued by the largely unknown “Muslim American Society” — coming THIRTEEN YEARS after September 11 — MUST represent the majority view of Islam toward terrorism.

 The fatwa condemning terror was the FIRST one ever issued by a North American Muslim group, and it wasn’t issued until July 28.
 Even then, the American fatwa was in response to two bombings in Great Britain, not the September 11 attacks that killed nearly 3,000 Americans.
-Or the terrorist attacks in Iraq and Afghanistan that are claiming American forces on an almost daily basis.
+Or the terrorist attacks in Iraq and Afghanistan that claimed American forces on an almost daily basis.